jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 It is possible to control with geo restriction.

 It also supports the concept of signed URL.
-When you want to distribute content to different user groups over the world: We attach a policy with:
+When you want to distribute content to different user groups over the world, attach a policy with:

-* Includes URL expiration
+* URL expiration
-* Includes IP ranges to access the data from
+* IP ranges to access the data from
 * Trusted signers (which AWS accounts can create signed URLs)
 * How long should the URL be valid for?
 * Shared content (movie, music): make it short (a few minutes)